 - 1. I am the Chief Executive Officer ('CEO') of independent health and care providers ('ihcp').
 I have been in this role since May 2014. - 2.
-I write this Statement in response to the letter from the Inquiry dated 20th June 2023.
+I write this Statement in response to the letter from the Inquiry dated 9th May 2024.
 The documents referred to within this Statement are individually exhibited, following the relevant section of text. - 3.
-I have been asked specifically to write this Statement and provide documentary evidence in relation to ihcp's communication with the Northern Ireland Executive (specifically the Health Minister and Northern Ireland Health Committee), the Chief Medical Officer ('CMO') and the Chief Nursing Officer ('CNO') during the 'Specified Period' (that being, 11th January 2020 15th February 2022).
+I have been asked specifically to write this Statement and provide documentary evidence in relation to the impact of the Covid-19 pandemic on care providers in the United Kingdom, during the relevant period (that being 1st March 2020 and 28th June 2022).
 I understand that the Inquiry may, in due course, seek information on engagement at lower levels and/or that I may be contacted at other phases of the Inquiry. - 4. ihcp was established in 1997 as a non-profit making membership organisation representing private, not-for-profit, charity and church-affiliated organisations providing residential and nursing home care, sheltered housing, day care and care in the home.
 The independent sector provides services to over 50,000 people across Northern Ireland every day and employs over 34,000 people.
 15,000 of the 16,000 care home beds in NI and over 70% of the overall homecare support is provided by the independent sector.

 - 5. The aim of ihcp is to influence positive change that enables members to provide and maintain good quality services through building constructive engagement with the key policy decision makers on social care. ihcp increases public awareness through regular media engagement and working closely with all stakeholders on social care issues including Regulation and Quality Improvement Authority ('RQIA'), Commissioner for Older People Northern Ireland ('COPNI'), Public Health Agency ('PHA'), Department of Health, Northern Ireland Social Care Council and Northern Ireland Health Trusts. ihcp has an alliance with the Homecare Association and is also a member of the Five Nations Care Forum.
 This Forum enables representative care organisations for Scotland, Republic of Ireland, Northern Ireland, Wales, and England to explore emerging models of care delivery, registration, regulation and government policy and identify areas of common concern; promoting inter-country collaboration where this is of value to service users and citizens.

 - 6. ihcp is governed by a Board of Directors who are members of ihcp and are elected or re-elected to their role by members at each Annual General Meeting.
 The composition of the Board would have changed during the course of the pandemic.
 The current Board of Directors consists of the following members: -

 - Cathal O'Neill Director and Treasurer;

 - Fiona McAnespie -Director and Secretary;

 - JP Watson Director;

 - Ryan Williams Director;

-- Carol Cousins Director:
+- Carol Cousins Director;

-- Jen Moore Director:
+- Jen Moore Director;

 - Dr Marina Lupari Director;

 - Wendy Waddicor Director.